 - Blend until smooth.

-- Allow the batter to rest for an hour or chill overnight.
+- Allow the batter to rest for at least 30 minutes in the refrigerator or chill overnight.

 - Heat a non-stick skillet over medium heat

 - Spray with olive oil spray and cook until pancake starts to bubble

 - Flip and cook the other side until lightly golden

 - Serve with toppings of choice.